desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 stalemate situations due to mismatch of stale cached records (Step 4 of (#cds-auth)) need to be avoided.
-It is thus RECOMMENDED to perform queries into signaling domains with an (initially) cold resolver cache, or using some other method for retrieving fresh data from authoritative servers.
+It is thus RECOMMENDED to perform queries into signaling domains with an (initially) empty resolver cache, or using some other method for retrieving fresh data from authoritative servers.

+It is also RECOMMENDED to use QNAME minimization [@!RFC9156] when resolving queries for signaling records, to guard against certain attacks (see (#security)).

+{#security}
 # Security Considerations

-The DNSSEC bootstrapping method introduced in this document is based on the (now deprecated) approaches described in [@!RFC8078] Section 3, but adds authentication to the CDS/CDNSKEY concept.
+The DNSSEC bootstrapping method introduced in this document is based on the approaches described in [@!RFC8078] Section 3, but adds authentication to the CDS/CDNSKEY concept.
 Its security level is therefore strictly higher than that of existing approaches described in that document (e.g., "Accept after Delay").